-Please see the guide, "Health and safety made simple".
+Please refer to the guide, "Health and Safety made simple".
 This guide makes life easier for you by providing the basic information on what you need to do in one place.
 It will help you get started in managing health and safety in your business.